vrd07/dotfiles/README.md

 - I code using the base config found on NVChad
 - I have both OVIWrite and NVChad running on my systems, using aliases to switch between the two depending on if I am writing or coding

+## Emacs

+- Try as I might, I can't stop myself from using Emacs.
+Org-mode, particularly, is a huge draw.
+This is my first emacs config and really not something you should use.

 ## Usage

 To use these dotfiles, simply follow these steps: